 Constraints:

-The optimized approach builds expressions while evaluating them on the fly using backtracking.
-Instead of constructing the full expression and evaluating later, track three values during recursion: the current index in the string, the running expression value, and the last operand used.
-The last operand is required to correctly handle multiplication because * has higher precedence.
-When you place *, subtract the previous operand from the running total and add the multiplied value.
+The efficient strategy builds expressions while simultaneously tracking their evaluated value.
+During recursion, maintain three pieces of state: the current index in the string, the current calculated value, and the last operand used.
+The last operand is necessary to correctly handle multiplication precedence.
+When adding *, subtract the previous operand from the running total and add the multiplied value instead (value - prev + prev * current).
+This simulates operator precedence without re-evaluating the entire expression.

 | Approach | Time | Space | When to Use |